Ben's Engineering Blog

 y(2).slice(2)

-TypeScript has a bit of a funky implementation around any allowing a to be cast as a string in the above example.
 Implementing any this way makes TypeScript easier to adopt and allows things to compile in weird environments.
-However for Ezno to do its optimisations this magic any type that has the property of all types without narrowing doesn’t quite work.
+However for Ezno to do its optimisations this magic any type that has the property of all types without narrowing doesn't quite work.

 Frameworks